patzsantos/e-portfolio-uoeo/ssdcs_unit10.md

 _**On completion of this unit you will be able to:** <br>_

--Describe a variety of distributed systems, and the pattern in which they evolved.<br>
+- Describe a variety of distributed systems, and the pattern in which they evolved.<br>
 - Discuss the security attacks that distributed systems, in particular, are vulnerable to.<br>
 - Understand the ways in which virtual systems need to be protected due to the specific nature of attacks on them.<br>